rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

-As a rule of thumb, any PR that doesn't change coverage-specific code should **feel free to re-bless** the `coverage-map` tests as necessary, without worrying about the actual changes, as long as the `run-coverage` tests still pass.
+As a rule of thumb, any PR that doesn't change coverage-specific code should **feel free to re-bless** the `coverage-map` tests as necessary, without worrying about the actual changes, as long as the `coverage-run` tests still pass.

 ---

-The tests in [`tests/run-coverage`] perform an end-to-end test of coverage reporting.
+In `coverage-run` mode, these tests perform an end-to-end test of coverage reporting.
 They compile a test program with coverage instrumentation, run that program to produce raw coverage data, and then use LLVM tools to process that data into a human-readable code coverage report.

-Instrumented binaries need to be linked against the LLVM profiler runtime, so `run-coverage` tests are **automatically skipped** unless the profiler runtime is enabled in `config.toml`:
+Instrumented binaries need to be linked against the LLVM profiler runtime, so `coverage-run` tests are **automatically skipped** unless the profiler runtime is enabled in `config.toml`:

 ```toml